 - 3.0 units approved academic electives, and

 - demonstrated competency in written English.
-For details see Regulation 8.1: Written English Competency, in the University of Victoria Calendar, or speak to an academic adviser.
+See Regulation 8.1: Written English Competency or speak to an academic adviser.

 - a sessional grade-point average of at least 4.00 on a 9-point scale (equivalent to UVic's B- grade) on your most recent 12.0-unit session.
 If your most recent session is less than 12.0 units, you must have a grade-point average of at least 4.00 on a 9-point scale (equivalent to UVic's B- grade) on your most recent consecutive 12.0 units.